parancibia/parancibia.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Biological Research Laboratory"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Rutgers University"
-date: 2014-01-01
+date: 2018-09-01
-location: "City, Country"
+location: "New Brunswick-NJ, USA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This class was required for all life science majors as it is meant for students who plan on attending a graduate or professional school in the life or health sciences.
+Its main goal was to encourage students to learn biology in a hands on, scientific manner.

 Heading 1
 ======